How to split a tera-polynomial: A brief review of root finding algorithms

 \begin{remark} As discussed in \cite[\S9]{{HSS2001}}, starting instead from a rescaled mesh or radius $\lambda r$ for some $\lambda >1$ would allow one to slightly decrease the upper bound on the cardinality of the mesh if $\lambda$ is chosen close to 1, but it would dramatically increase $\gamma_1$ by $O(d\log\lambda)$. \end{remark}

-Computing $\gamma_{A,B}$ precisely in full generality seems hopeless (see however \cite{BAS2016}).
+Computing $\gamma_{A,B}$ precisely in full generality seems hopeless (see however \cite{BAS2016} and Theorem~\ref{thm:levLineFlow} below).
 However, one may experiment along the real line to get a feeling of the orders of magnitude.
 For the hyperbolic polynomials $p_n$, the Newton dynamics starting from the point

 always converges to $z_\ast = 0$.
 The first stage of the dynamics takes